An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Symplectic structures on stacky and derived enhancements of supermanifolds

 \begin{remark} As we saw in Remark \ref{htpyfdrmkd1} for dg supermanifolds, the finiteness conditions for dg NQ-manifolds and super dg NQ-manifolds in Definitions \ref{derivedlie}, \ref{derivedsuperlie} can be relaxed to hold only up to homotopy, as in \cite{poisson}.

 Instead of super differential bigraded algebras $\cC^{\infty}(X)$ for super dg NQ-manifolds $X$, we could take super chain cochain commutative algebras $A$, with $A^0$ as in Remark \ref{htpyfdrmkd1}, and $A^{\#}_{\#}$ freely generated as a graded algebra over $A^0_0$ by projective modules $M^i_j$ (possibly of infinite rank) with $M^{0,=}_0=0$.
-In addition to the finiteness condition on smooth differentials $\Omega^1_{A^0}$ from Remark \ref{htpyfdrmkd1}, we would have to require that for each $i$, $(\Omega^1_{A}\ten_{A}\H_0(A^0))^i$ be quasi-isomorphic to a projective $\H_0(A^0)$-module of finite rank concentrated in chain degree $0$, and be quasi-isomorphic to $0$ when $i>N$.
+In addition to the finiteness condition on smooth differentials $\Omega^1_{A^0}$ from Remark \ref{htpyfdrmkd1}, we would have to impose the Artin conditions from Definitions \ref{derivedlie}, \ref{derivedsuperlie}, also requiring that $\H_0A^{\#}$ be locally finitely generated as an algebra over $\H_0A^0$.

 This gives a much more flexible category of objects with which to work (essentially corresponding to the derived Lie algebroids locally of finite presentation in \cite{nuitenThesis}), but several constructions involving duals would have to be rewritten, along the lines of the expressions in \cite{poisson}. \end{remark}

+\begin{remark}[Filtrations and $\Z$-graded manifolds] The homotopy theory of double complexes up to levelwise $\delta$-quasi-isomorphism is equivalent to the homotopy theory of complete filtered complexes, under the functor sending a double complex $A$ to the decreasing filtration $\{\Tot^{\sqcap} A^{\ge n}\}_{n \in \Z}$ given by product total complexes.
+All of our constructions and conditions for a dg super NQ-manifold $X$ can thus be rephrased in terms of the super $\C^{\infty}$-DGA $\Tot^{\sqcap} \C^{\infty}(X)$ equipped with the filtration $\{\Tot^{\sqcap}(\C^{\infty}(X)^{\ge n})\}_n$, although that approach is never taken systematically in the derived literature for technical reasons.
+For details, see \S \ref{filtsn}.